Ununennium: Past

 Neither element 119 nor element 120 was observed.
+This implied a limiting cross-section of 65 femtobarn for producing element 119 in these reactions, and 200 fb for element 120.
 The experiment was originally planned to continue to November 2012, but was stopped early to make use of the ^{249}Bk target to confirm the synthesis of tennessine (thus changing the projectile to ^{48}Ca).